 2017 AAIMS Summer Professional Development is in Full Swing.

 AAIMS is offering 20 LTF and PreAP workshops around the state in secondary (6-12)English, math, and science and elementary (3-5) English/social studies, math/science where nearly 650 teachers will become better prepared for achieving student success.
 The AAIMS calendar and registration links can be found in widgets on the right side of our page.

 Highlights from the recent LTF Math Workshop held at the SWAESC in Hope:

 Highlights from the recent PreAP Science Workshop held at the SWAESC in Hope:

 AAIMS Is the Arkansas Venue for Laying the Foundation Professional Development.
-AAIMS offers LTF 4-day workshops Summer 2017 for PreAP Math, Science, English and Elementary, grades 3-5.
+AAIMS offers LTF 4-day workshops during the Summer for PreAP Math, Science, English and Elementary, grades 3-5.
 CLICK HERE for additional information about Laying the Foundation (LTF) Professional Development.
 Get your entire district vertically aligned and better prepared for the ACT Aspire to ensure student achievement.
 Click here for information: Elementary LTF

 - LTF is content based, incorporates higher order thinking, common core, and new generation science standards.